Updated May 2026

 • Choose a local SIM if you want a Malaysian number or longer-stay local pricing

-• Keep your home SIM active for banking texts if your phone supports dual SIM
+• Keep your normal SIM active for banking texts if your phone supports dual SIM

-How to Set It Up Before You Fly
+How to Set Up a Malaysia eSIM Before You Fly

-The easiest way to use a Malaysia eSIM is to buy it before departure, install it while you still have strong home internet, and switch it on when you land or just before.
-That avoids the dead-zone version of travel where you are trying to get a Grab, message your guesthouse, and troubleshoot mobile data at the same time.
+The easiest way to use a Malaysia eSIM is to buy it before departure, install it while you still have strong Wi-Fi, and switch it on when you land or just before.
+Do not leave the first install until you are standing in arrivals trying to book transport.

 1. Check that your phone is unlocked and eSIM-compatible.